justin-medeiros/cp320-exploration-project/README.md

 # CP320 Exploration Project - Calculator Program

-This program uses a TTP299 Capacitave Keybad and a Raspberry Pi
+This project uses a TTP229 Capacitive Keypad to craft an interactive calculator program and a Raspberry Pi for computation.
+The TTP229 Capacitive Keypad serves as the user interface, enabling users to input numerical values and operators seamlessly.
+The program allows users to evaluate basic mathematical expressions that include a single operation at a time for streamlined functionality

 # How it works